Everything You Need to Know About Day 18 of the World Cup

 Brazil and the Nightmare Matchup

-Brazil have been solid throughout the tournament so far, but have yet to fully convince or really play an opponent off the pitch.
-They've mostly coasted on pure talent, and will have to step it up a notch in the knockout stages.
+Brazil have been solid throughout the tournament so far but have yet to fully convince or really play an opponent off the pitch.
+They've mostly coasted on pure talent and will have to step it up a notch in the knockout stages.

 Out of all the teams still in the tournament, Mexico will likely rank high on the list of sides they wanted to avoid.
 El Tri are lethal on the counter, led by the speedy Hirving Lozano and Carlos Vela, who always seems to make the right choices in transition.

 The combination of speed and clever running is rough enough to deal with as is, but the Selecao will also be without their top options at both full-back positions.
-Dani Alves injured himself before the tournament even began, and Marcelo won't start on Monday:
+Dani Alves injured himself before the tournament even began, and Marcelo won't start:

 Tom Marshall @mexicoworldcup